 A great way to save your legs from having to walk back up to the city centre from the Ribeira riverside is the funicular, which is just behind the lower level of the Dom Luís I bridge.

 From here you’ll get great views of the bridge itself and across the Douro River.

 As well as being one of the city’s most attractive gardens, the views of Porto, the Douro River and Vila Nova de Gaia from the various terraces of Jardins do Palácio Cristal are well worth a visit.

-Most of these sights are included as part of my 1-2 Day Flexible Porto Walking Itinerary.
+Most of these sights are included as part of my 1-2 Day Flexible Self-Guided Porto Walking Tour.

 Alternatively, you can go on one of these Porto tours.
 Click for more information and availability:

 If you’re planning to use public transport in Porto or visit several attractions, it might be worth getting a Porto Card to save money.
 Check out the 1, 2, 3 and 4-day options here.